-Born and raised in the jungles of Ecuador, Darío Guerrero is currently studying cross-cultural church planting at New Tribes Mission in Roach, Missouri.
+Born and raised in the jungles of Ecuador, Darío Guerrero, along with his wife Juanita, recently finished Missionary and Cross-Cultural Training with New Tribes Mission in Roach, Missouri.
 With a degree in Applied Linguistics, he is uniquely skilled for and passionate about the challenging work of Bible translation.
-He and his wife Juanita share a zeal for frontier missions, and dream of bringing the Gospel to an unreached people group after they complete their training.
+He and his wife Juanita share a zeal for frontier missions, and dream of bringing the Gospel to an unreached people group.

 Growing up in extreme poverty, Darío is no foreigner to hardship and challenge.
 Raised by a single mom in a one-room house made of plywood, he and his four younger siblings often went to bed cold and hungry.